 Proclaiming a Message of Good News and Hope to our generation!

-What can we learn for the First Century Church?
+What can we learn from the First Century Church?
 Part 3

 The story of the work of Jesus Christ in His people has long fascinated and challenged me.
 I have to admit that as a kid I could not get enough of fantasy stories in movies and comic books that featured heroic acts by individuals with super powers.
 So naturally I was interested when I learned in the bible about real heroes who trusted in God and were able to accomplish amazing things!